ashish128/ashish128/README.md

 - 👋 Hi, I’m @ashish128
-- 👀 I’m interested in ... full stack
+- 👀 I’m interested in ...
+Python
 - 🌱 I’m currently learning ...
-HTML + CSS + JS + PHP
+Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...